 Do you have gut issues or have you tested positive on breath testing?

-Note: If you have received a negative fructose test result, it is still important to seek help from an accredited dietitian, as it may be the other FODMAPs (fructans, galacto-oligosaccarides, lactose and/or sugar polyols) that are causing your symptoms.
+Note: If you have received a negative fructose test result, it is still important to seek help from an accredited dietitian, as it may be the other FODMAPs (fructans, galacto-oligosaccarides, lactose and/or sugar polyols) that are causing your symptoms, or more likely, it’s not anything specific that you are eating, but more how your mind-gut connection is reacting to a meal after eating.

 No one should need to follow a low FODMAP diet long-term, 2-4 weeks is enough time to see if symptoms respond and then there is a challenge phase where you need to test individual FODMAPs to see which, if any, are triggering your symptoms.
 Staying low FODMAP long-term is not good for your gut microbiome as FODMAPs provide important nutrition to your gut’s bacteria, helping keeping the balance.

-If you have been low FODMAP for some time and feel you haven’t been able to reintroduce any foods without reacting, you may actually be sensitive to the natural food chemicals.
+If you have been low FODMAP for some time and feel you haven’t been able to reintroduce any foods without reacting, you may actually be sensitive to the natural food chemicals, or there is a very good chance food is not to blame at all as mentioned above.
 Lowering FODMAPs also lowers the natural food chemicals, but only enough that people often feel they need to eat strict low FODMAP to keep symptoms at bay.
 If this sounds like you, it is definitely worth further exploration to avoid on-going and unnecessary restriction.

 Our experienced dietitians will also discuss the mind and gut connection and how any anxiety, including anxiety around your relationship with food and body image, can be a key cause for gut symptoms.
 Many people come to us with a troubled relationship with food and body in addition to their gut issues and it is not unusual that as people improve their relationship with food, their gut symptoms improve or settle down completely.